Sleep Token: History

-2016–2019: Beginnings and early releases
+One, Two and other early releases (2016–2019)

-Sleep Token debuted in September 2016 with the release of their first single, "Thread the Needle".
-The track was followed in December by the band's debut EP One, which featured two additional songs plus alternative piano arrangements of all three tracks.
+Their first single, "Thread the Needle", was released in September 2016, which was later revealed to be a part of their self-released debut EP One in December.
+The EP featured two additional songs plus alternative piano arrangements of all three tracks.

-On 28 February 2017 they released a cover of "Hey Ya!", originally by OutKast.
+On 28 February 2017 they released a cover of Outkast's "Hey Ya!" on YouTube.

 In May 2017, it was announced that Sleep Token had signed with independent label Basick Records and would release their second EP Two in July.
 Ahead of the EP's release, the group issued two new singles – "Calcutta" in May and "Nazareth" in June.
-In the publication's exclusive premiere of "Calcutta", Metal Hammer writer Luke Morton described the song as "an odd and unique mix of technical metal and expansive indie soundscapes".
-Reviewing Two for Distorted Sound, Matt Corcoran also noted the combination of elements from multiple genres, explaining, "Across these three spellbinding tracks the band fully delivers on their genre-blending promise, moving between light indie atmospherics and dark, Meshuggah-esque heaviness and covering most of the spectrum in between".
+"Calcutta" received an exclusive premiere through Metal Hammer, where writer Luke Morton described the song as "an odd and unique mix of technical metal and expansive indie soundscapes".

+Two was positively reviewed by Distorted Sound's Matt Corcoran, who noted the combination of elements from multiple genres: "Across these three spellbinding tracks the band fully delivers on their genre-blending promise, moving between light indie atmospherics and dark, Meshuggah-esque heaviness and covering most of the spectrum in between".

-One of the earliest performances of the band was at O2 Academy Islington supporting Norwegian band Motorpsycho in October, and at Student Central supporting French synthwave artist Perturbator in December.
-During early 2018, they also supported Loathe alongside Holding Absence, played at festivals including Camden Rocks, and performed at Maida Vale Studios for the BBC Radio 1 Rock Show.
+Besides releasing music, Sleep Token also began performing live in 2017 as support for larger acts.
+Their earliest-known performances were at O2 Academy Islington supporting Norwegian band Motorpsycho in October and at Student Central supporting French synthwave artist Perturbator in November.

-In June the band released the first in a string of standalone singles, "Jaws".
-In October, they released "The Way That You Were" and played their first headline (and eleventh overall) show at St Pancras Old Church, tickets for which reportedly sold out in 30 seconds.
-"Jaws" and "The Way That You Were" were later issued together on 10" vinyl for Record Store Day in 2021.
+2018 saw Sleep Token focus more on their live shows than releasing music.
+Only two standalone singles were released that year - "Jaws" in June and "The Way That You Were" in October.
+Both singles were later issued together on 10" vinyl for Record Store Day in 2021.

+In March, Sleep Token was nominated for 'Best New Artist' at the Metal Hammer Golden Gods Awards, "honouring the young artists who have set the metal scene alight over the past 12 months."

+Early on in the year, they were a supporting act for Loathe and Holding Absence.
+In April they performed at Maida Vale Studios for the BBC Radio 1 Rock Show with Daniel P. Carter.
+In June they played at Camden Rocks Festival.

+Sleep Token announced their inaugural headline show on 28 August 2018.
+It was their eleventh show overall, which was held at St Pancras Old Church on 11 October.